rplopes/lss-usdl/README.md

 ```

 This was just a short getting start guide to explain how to use the LSS-USDL ontology to model service systems.
 The full code of this express mail delivery example is available in the use cases directory of the project, among with other examples to help you understand how to use this ontology.

+## Useful links

+ - [USDL Incubator Group](http://www.w3.org/2005/Incubator/usdl): LSS-USDL is part of the research for service systems by the USDL research group.
+ - [Linked USDL](http://www.linked-usdl.org): Similar project, focusing on service descriptions for customers.
+The third use case found in LSS-USDL's repository shows a service system modeled both in LSS-USDL and Linked USDL.
+ - [Linked USDL core](https://github.com/linked-usdl/usdl-core): Repository for the core module of Linked USDL.
+The other modules may be found under the same Github profile.
+ - [Semantic Web](http://semanticweb.org/wiki/Main_Page): Technologies such as RDF are a core component of LSS-USDL.